A positive attitude. We’re serious! A sense of openness & a desire to learn are truly the most important things you can bring to this training.

-Watch the complete Anatomy Snax series on FigFlix.
-This is approximately 5 hours of video content, broken down into 5-10 minute videos.
+Watch the Anatomy Snax series on FigFlix.
 This series is included in your program payment.
-Once we receive your program deposit, we will send you a link to access this series.
+Once we receive your program deposit, we'll send you a link to access this series.

 Like all great things in life, the more you put into this training, the more you’ll get from it.
 That starts before you arrive.
 Below is a list of required reading, as well as a list of optional recommended reading.
 Read the following books prior to training, and write a one-page commentary on each.
 This is not “traditional” reading material for most people, and some of the books might take quite some time to digest.
 Please email finished commentaries (all attached as word docs or google docs, in one email, with the subject line: YTT book reports, trainee name) to firstname.lastname@example.org prior to the start of the training.
 Books are purchased at the trainee’s expense.
 Support local bookstores and buy them on bookshop.org.

 Heart of Yoga: Developing a Personal Practice.
 T.K.V.
 Desikachar

 Bringing any of these books to the training is entirely optional.
 Upon arrival, students will receive The Sacred Fig Reader, which will serve as the master course curriculum & guide.